chronicleprotocol/documentation/docs/hackathons/eth-denver-hackathon.md

 ### CAST

-Cast is a command-line interface (CLI) tool designed by the Foundry team to streamline your interaction with the Ethereum Virtual Machine (EVM).
+Cast is a command-line interface (CLI) tool by the Foundry team to streamline your interaction with Ethereum and other EVM-based chains.
 Whether you're making smart contract calls, sending transactions, or retrieving any chain data, cast can help with that.
 You can read more [here](https://book.getfoundry.sh/reference/cast/cast).

 ### Self-Kisser: Permissionless Whitelisting